The Securities Litigation Review: Sweden

 - by an alien not domiciled in Sweden who, after having committed the crime, has become a Swedish citizen or has acquired domicile in Sweden or who is a Danish, Finnish, Icelandic, or Norwegian citizen and is present in Sweden; or

-- by any other alien, who is present in Sweden, and the crime under Swedish law can result in imprisonment for more than six months.65
+- by any other alien, who is present in Sweden, and the crime under Swedish law can result in imprisonment for more than six months.

 Year in review

 The Swedish courts and authorities are in the process of establishing a new practice following the new laws and amendments that MiFID, MiFIR and MAR gave rise to and that came into effect during 2017.
-Similar to the situation in 2018, only minor changes have been made in the relevant regulations during 2019.
-By way of example, a few minor new chapters in the Financial Instruments Trading Act have been introduced.
+Similar to the situation in 2019, only minor changes have been made to the relevant regulations during 2020.
+By way of example, an exemption from the Leo rules in the Companies Act, namely, that a transaction between the company and a disinterested officer must be brought before a general meeting, was introduced during the year.
+In addition, the parliament has passed amendments to the Companies Act that strengthen the rights of minority shareholders, for example the right to appoint a special examiner.
+Furthermore, the investor protection for consumers has been strengthened insofar that the liability for negligent advice by a financial adviser has been clarified.

 Outlook and conclusions

-In our opinion, investor protection has still , to a certain extent, been neglected in Sweden as civil liability for making false or misleading statements in prospectuses so far has proven ineffective as regards private securities litigation.
-In 2013, the Swedish government proposed that the rules regarding civil liability for prospectuses shall be amended to include, inter alia, express liability for the company itself and the advisers participating in the preparation of the prospectus.68 The proposal has not yet led to any law reforms.
+In our opinion, the rules relating to civil liability for false or misleading statements in prospectuses has to a certain extent proven ineffective in private enforcement cases.
+In 2013, the Swedish government proposed that the rules regarding civil liability for prospectuses should be amended to include, inter alia, express liability for the company itself and the advisers participating in the preparation of the prospectus.54 The proposal did not lead to any law reforms.
+It therefore remains to be seen what changes, if any, will be implemented in the coming years.

-There are currently several proposals regarding money laundering supervision under review within the EU.
-One of these proposals regards a regulation that, if adopted, would further harmonise the states' money laundering legislation.69 The Swedish government is nevertheless still determined to combat money laundering and has therefore initiated an investigation, the aim of which is to suggest further additional measures.
-Among others, the banks' role in money laundering schemes is likely to be focused upon.
-Due to a few high-profile cases concerning subsidiaries to Swedish banks in the Baltics, the SFSA is focusing on coordinating its cooperation with the Baltic authorities.
+There are currently several proposals regarding anti-money laundering supervision under review within the EU.
+One of these proposals relates to a regulation that, if adopted, would further harmonise the Member States' anti-money laundering legislation.55 The Swedish government is nevertheless still determined to combat money laundering and has therefore initiated a governmental study whose purpose is to, in consultation with relevant parties, suggest further additional legislative measures.
+It can be expected that greater emphasis will be placed on the banks' role and responsibility for discovering money laundering schemes.
+As described above, the SFSA has taken a decidedly more active role in investigating possible violations and it has also coordinated its investigations with its colleagues in the Baltic countries.

-1 David Ackebo is a partner and Andreas Johard is a managing associate at Hannes Snellman Attorneys Ltd.
+1 David Ackebo is a partner and Magnus Andersson is a senior associate at Hannes Snellman Attorneys Ltd.

 2 Markets in Financial Instruments Directive 2014/65/EU (MiFID II) and Markets in Financial Instruments Regulation (EU) No. 600/2014 (MiFIR).